-22 Related party transactions
+21 Related party transactions

 Owing to the nature of the academy trust and the composition of the board of trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the trustees have an interest.
-All transactions involving such organisations are conducted in accordance with the requirements of the AFH and in accordance with the academy trust's financial regulations and normal procurement procedures relating to connected and related party transactions.
 The following related party transactions took place in the financial period.

-During the period, Congleton Education Community Partnership invoiced the academy trust £10,256 (2020: £10,576) for educational services provided.
-The academy trust invoiced Congleton Education Community Partnership £165 (2020: £nil) for grants and services.
-Mr W Sharpe is a director of this company, no amounts were outstanding at the year end.
+During the period, Congleton Education Community Partnership, a company in which Mr W Sharpe is a director, invoiced the academy trust £3,441 (2021: £10,256) for educational services provided.
+The academy trust invoiced Congleton Education Community Partnership £4,185 (2021: £165) for grants and services.
+At the balance sheet date, no amounts were owed to or from the academy trust.

-In entering into these transactions, the academy trust has complied with the requirements of the Academies Financial Handbook 2020.
+In entering into these transactions, the academy trust has complied with the requirements of the Academies Trust Handbook 2021.

-23 Members' liability
+22 Members' liability

-Each member of the charitable company undertakes to contribute to the assets of the company in the event of it being wound up while he or she is a member, or within one year after he or she ceases to be a member, such amount as may be required, not exceeding £1 for the debts and liabilities contracted before he or she ceases to be a member.
+Each member of the charitable company undertakes to contribute to the assets of the company in the event of it being wound up while he or she is a member, or within one year after he or she ceases to be a member, such amount as may be required, not exceeding £10 for the debts and liabilities contracted before he or she ceases to be a member.